 Overall, FlyVPN offers an adequate service.
 Nothing special, but nothing particularly awful either.

-If you are using a VPN for basic needs such as security when browsing, FlyVPN is a decent option.
+If you are using a VPN for basic needs when browsing about, FlyVPN is one option.
 Anything beyond that?
 Look elsewhere.